Collaborate and co-create to incorporate civil society views and produce societally-relevant outputs

 If you are interested in the OceanICU dialogue and research, please sign up here to learn more.

-Design Support Tools (DTS’s) are software applications that encapsulate repetitive computational tasks informed by Data Science, the results of which are displayed in a graphical format and present simulated outcomes based on various parameters.
+Decision Support Tools (DST’s) are software applications that encapsulate repetitive computational tasks informed by Data Science, the results of which are displayed in a graphical format and present simulated outcomes based on various parameters.
 They are commonly used in business, science and industry to help subject matter experts and managers inform their decisions.
 For information on how the OceanICU team seeks to develop customised DST’s to address the project’s objectives, please see the Work Package 7 work plan and subscribe to our newsletter for future updates.

 Overall structure of OceanICU.
 WP1 will manage the project.
 WP2 will establish the current state of the Ocean C cycle, WP3,4,5 will assess, in conjunction with WP6, the importance of biological and industrial processes in controlling the ocean C cycle.
 WP 7 will create DSTs based on climate and scenarios developed in WP8.